 AIA, LEED AP

-Christpher Arelt, principal and owner, received his Master’s in Architecture from Yale University in 1993, Master’s in Business Administration from Duke University in 1987 and Bachelor’s Degree, Magna Cum Laude, also from Duke, in 1985.
-He has been married to his wife Barbara for 25 years and they have a daughter, EmmaRose.
-Christopher is accompanied on many projects by his faithful companion a cocker spaniel named Luigi.
+Christopher Arelt, principal and owner, was born in Port Jefferson, New York.
+He received his Master’s in Architecture from Yale University in 1993, Master’s in Business Administration from Duke University in 1987 and Bachelor’s Degree, Magna Cum Laude, also from Duke, in 1985.
+He has been married to his wife Barbara for 30 years and they have a daughter, EmmaRose.
+Christopher is accompanied on many projects by his faithful cocker spaniels, Luigi, Vincenzo and Cosmo.

 Conceptual Lighting, LLC

 Peter Romaniello has over 20 years of experience in both architectural and theatrical lighting design.
 His company, Conceptual Lighting, LLC, is a diverse architectural lighting design firm that develops lighting systems for a variety of commercial and residential spaces.
 Houses of worship, restaurants, educational facilities, health care facilities, and exterior landscape lighting are all common project types handled by the firm.
 The small size of the firm assures attention to detail and a personal commitment to each project.
 Peter Romaniello’s theatrical lighting design background allows for an approach to lighting that is both aesthetically pleasing and technologically correct.

 Charles C. Brown has over 35 years of experience as a structural engineer.
 His career includes design and oversight of a multitude of projects including educational facilities, hospitals, shopping centers, and museums.
 Mr. Brown is involved in mentoring the next generation of AEC professionals and has served as an adjunct professor and lecturer on structures and construction engineering at institutions including the University of Hartford, Yale University, and Rensselaer Polytechnic Institute.